Hard constraint learning approaches with trainable influence functions for evolutionary equations: Acknowledgements

 \section{Acknowledgements}

-The work of Y. Yao is supported by the National Natural Science Foundation of China (No. 12271055,12471366).
+The work of Y. Yao is supported by the National Natural Science Foundation of China (No. 12271055,12471366) and National Key Research and Development Program of China (No. 2024YFA1012102).
 The work of S. Su is partially supported by the National Natural Science Foundation of China (No. 12201020).

 \end{CJK}